 Through the years, Stephanie has been active in many local community and charitable organizations, including the Huntington Township Chamber of Commerce, the Townwide Fund of Huntington, Lions Club International, and is a former Chairperson of the Town of Huntington Beautification Advisory Council.

 Stephanie holds a B.S./B.A. in Economics/Finance from the University of Hartford, Connecticut, an M.S. in Elementary Education from C.W.
 Post, Long Island University, and an M.S. in Educational Technology from L.I.U.
 Post, Long Island University.
 In addition, Stephanie is fluent in Swedish and French and maintains dual citizenships (American & Swedish).
 She resides in Centerport with her husband and their youngest child.
-Her son practices law in North Carolina and her oldest daughter is in her final year of law school at Notre Dame Law.
+Her son practices law in North Carolina and her oldest daughter practices law in Chicago.

 Legislative Committee Assignments:

 - Education & Labor (Vice Chair)

 - Public Safety